tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/the-perfect-transition-plan-how-we-get-from-a-to-b-stress-free.md

 After this we're able to get into our routine pretty seamlessly and soak in our new home for the next month!

 And there you have it, folks, the almost perfect transition plan to make for stress-free travel days, tried and tested by yours truly.
 Safe travels!

+_NOTE: Some of the links in this post include affiliate or referral links that benefit us.
+We only endorse items/services that we use and believe in._